-Goal 1 - Yellow/Red
+Goal 1 - Green/Red

 This was a very mixed year for this goal.
-The students in Dr. Martell's PY 151 class did moderately well on the FCI, and the gain of ~32% placed this assessment in the yellow category.
-On the other hand, the senior class did quite poorly on the MFT, with percentiles of 5, 1, and 19 in the three categories.
-Note: This assessment only includes data from one student.
-The data from junior and sophomore students indicates hope for improvement in the future.
+The students in Dr. Watson's PY 151 class did moderately well on the FCI, and the gain of \sim 51% placed this assessment in the green category.
+On the other hand, the senior class did poorly on the MFT, with percentiles of 9, 28, and 4 in the three categories.
+However, small statistics indicate that we should look carefully at this data.
+Three students did well, with a majority of scores above the 50th percentile, two did well sometimes and poorly others, and one scored poorly across the board.

-Goal 2 - No data
+Goal 2 - Green